psamuels00/echo-api/README.md

 ## Server Commands

 Reset the server.
 This causes the cache to be cleared.
-It is only needed when using sequenced responses.
+It is only needed when using sequenced responses or the "after" attribute.

     http://127.0.0.1:5000/_echo_reset